MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 >
 > * Currently, Developer Portal is not available for Government Community Cloud (GCC), GCC-High, or Department of Defense (DOD) tenants.
 > * However, you can use a regular tenant to build an app in the Developer Portal, download the app, and upload the app using [Microsoft Graph](/graph/api/teamsapp-publish?view=graph-rest-1.0&tabs=http&preserve-view=true) to a national cloud.
 For more information, see [National cloud deployments](/graph/deployments).
 > * Currently, in some scenarios, Developer Portal won't load in the browser when AdBlocker is enabled.
-To continue with Developer Portal in browser, disable AdBlocker temporarily.
+To continue with Developer Portal in browser, disable AdBlocker.

 ## Register an app